A Closer Look at the Rasmussen University – Topeka Campus

-Rasmussen College’s Topeka campus is your one-stop shop for support, including a Learning Center with computers, student commons, on-site Nursing tutors and other virtual services available to students who can’t make it to campus.
+Rasmussen University’s Topeka campus is your one-stop shop for support, including a Learning Center with computers, student commons, on-site Nursing tutors and other virtual services available to students who can’t make it to campus.

 Cozy study spaces and computer labs are at the ready, so students have plenty of space to stretch out and hunker down as they tackle important assignments.
 No classes on campus?
 No problem!
-Stop by to see your advisor and chat with other students—the campus is meant to provide a supportive learning environment for all Rasmussen College students.
+Stop by to see your advisor and chat with other students—the campus is meant to provide a supportive learning environment for all Rasmussen University students.

 How is the Topeka campus involved in the local community?

-Rasmussen College’s Topeka campus is connected to the community, partnering with professional organizations and several community groups helping to make continued, positive impacts.
+Rasmussen University’s Topeka campus is connected to the community, partnering with professional organizations and several community groups helping to make continued, positive impacts.
 The campus has been involved with the Alzheimer’s Association and the Harvesters Community Food Network.
 Clinical partners include the University of Kansas St. Francis Campus and Stormont Vail Hospital.